Management of hazardous waste

 There are a number of options for treating hazardous waste, based on transforming it to a non-hazardous form or isolating it from people and the environment.
 The options are:

 - Secure landfill, where the waste is completely isolated from the environment.
-This is generally the safest method, but sites that are designed to take hazardous waste are uncommon in Africa.
+This is generally the safest method, but sites that are designed to take hazardous waste are uncommon in low-income countries.

 - Treating the hazardous waste chemically to transform it into a non-hazardous waste.
 For example, acid waste can be neutralised by the addition of the correct amount of an alkali.